rjplevin/Classes.jl/docs/src/index.md

 ![Mimi component structure](figs/Classes.png)

 Each class as a corresponding "shadow" abstract supertype (of the same name surrounded by underscores) which is a parent to all abstract supertypes of its subclasses.
-The subclasses of, say, `ComponentDef` are all subtypes of `_ComponentDef_`, thus methods defined as
+The subclasses of, say, `ComponentDef` are all subtypes of `AbstractComponentDef`, thus methods defined as

 ```
 @method function foo(obj::ComponentDef)